Part 2: RIP IT UP…

 as a knock came at the door of 19 Herbert Street in the centre of Dublin.
 This simple knock was to have a massive knock-on effect on the dozens of radio stations broadcasting the length and breadth of the country.

-Ray Irwin opened the door and found that the people responsible for the knock were officials from the Department of Posts & Telegraphs, accompanied by Gardaí, who were under orders to confiscate the equipment of the two stations that were operating from the premises – Radio Nova, and its sister station Kiss FM.
+A station visitor, Ray Irwin, opened the door and found that the people responsible for the knock were officials from the Department of Posts & Telegraphs, accompanied by Gardaí, who were under orders to confiscate the equipment of the two stations that were operating from the premises – Radio Nova, and its sister station Kiss FM.

-A request for both stations to cease broadcasting was refused by Tom Hardy.
+Tom Hardy, who was preparing to go on air after the 10am News, went to see what was going on.
+He refused to comply with a request for both stations to cease broadcasting.
 The warrant only applied to the transmitter sites which were at remote locations.